 SocialPilot analyzes all your connected Instagram business accounts and provides you with in-depth reports to help you understand your audience and how they interact with your content better.

 To access your Instagram analytics, log in to SocialPilot on your desktop.
 In the left-side menu navigate to the “Analytics” option and click on it to reveal the name of multiple social media platforms and choose Instagram from it.

 The analytics dashboard lets you choose from Profile, Posts, Stories, and Reels analytics.
 Each of these then further navigates into a detailed analysis.

 On the analytics dashboard, you can switch between multiple profiles to see the Instagram analytics of an individual profile.

-Here you can view, download, and email the analytics report of your Instagram business accounts for the Last 7 Days, 15 Days, 1 Month, and 3 Months.
+Here you can view, download, and email the analytics report of your Instagram business accounts for the Last 7 Days, 15 Days, and 1 Month.

 How about you give it a try using this 14-day free trial here.

 In addition to that, SocialPilot allows you to schedule stories and posts for multiple Instagram business profiles.

 Your Instagram analytics is divided into three sections: